EmilyWebber/twitter_networks/README.md

 ######Complete code can be found in `main.py`.
 Other files were temporary code snippets in developing the final code.

 ## Our Goals
 For this project, we wanted to answer the questions: What does the network of Twitter users tweeting with the hashtag `#BlackLivesMatter` look like?
-What is the density of this network (i.e. how connected is it)?
+What is the connectivity & centrality of this network (i.e. how connected is it)?

 To answer these questions, we looked to accomplish the following (descriptions of each are below):
 - [x] Collect Twitter data utilizing the Twitter API